 Soon I was earning quite a lot blogging for clients.
 I documented what I was doing, and the post How I Make $5,000 a Month as a Paid Blogger became one of the all-time most popular posts here at Make a Living Writing.

 Recently, I got to wondering what I’d do if I wanted that level of monthly income from blog writing clients now.

 My approach would be completely different, because the world of blogging has changed so much.
 Also, the way I did it a decade ago was a recipe for burnout.
 I had to churn out nearly 60 blog posts per month to make that money!
 That’s not sustainable.

-Document your engagement wins
+1. Document your blog writing wins

 Better-paying blogging clients are actively seeking writers with a proven track record of getting a ton of comments, social shares, traffic, and clicks to opt-in pages.